Investor Relations

 Debt collection

 The company pays good attention on every step of the operation.
 We are very selective on approval process and performs very well on debt collection.
 In addition, our management always pays close attention to the debt collection process.
 As a result, the company could perform well on debt collection and has good credit quality.
-As a result of expedited bad debt write-offs, a new recovery base was established, amounting to Baht 1,030 million in 3Q24, representing an increase of 25.4% (YoY).
-This growth facilitated effective debt monitoring across all business segments, with bad debt recoveries totaling Baht 1,006 million from KTC and Baht 23 million from KTBL.
+In 1Q25, Bad debt recovery amounted to Baht 997 million, representing an decrease of 4.2% (YoY).

 8.